docarray/docarray/docs/fundamentals/document/index.md

 An `ndarray`-like object can be a Python (nested) List/Tuple, Numpy ndarray, SciPy sparse matrix (spmatrix), TensorFlow dense and sparse tensor, PyTorch dense and sparse tensor, or PaddlePaddle dense tensor.
 ```

-The data structure of the Document is comprehensive and well-organized.
+The data schema of the Document is comprehensive and well-organized.
 One can categorize those attributes into the following groups:

 - Content related: `uri`, `text`, `blob`, `buffer`;
 - Nest structure related: `chunks`, `matches`, `granularity`, `adjacency`, `parent_id`;